jparanada/comeonux-com/content/blog/2021-09-29-it8-considered-harmful/index.md

 "Because of metameric failure, commercially-available scanner calibration targets cannot be relied on to create colorimetrically-accurate scans if the media being scanned is different from the media used for the target.
-The patches used for profiling should ideally be printed using the same process and paper that was used to print the material being scanned."
+The patches used for profiling should ideally be printed using the same process and paper that were used to print the material being scanned."

 In the rest of this post I'll explain at a high level what this means.
 Then, in later posts I'll cover: